 If you’re willing to pay the cost for a solo journey, Royal Paws is a good fit for ground transportation.
 Unfortunately, the company doesn’t offer pricing on its website; you’ll need to have a consultation with the company to get an estimate.
-If you’re looking for something less expensive, there are more budget-friendly options available.
+If you’re looking for something less expensive, more budget-friendly options are available.

 6. Happy Tails Travel, Inc.